algolia/instantsearch/packages/instantsearch-specs/content/widgets/current-refinements.md

     description: list of attributes not to show
   - name: clearsQuery
     default: false
-    name: The clear all button also clears the query
+    description: The clear all button also clears the query
 ---